alphagov/govuk-developer-docs/source/manual/fall-back-to-mirror.html.md

 ## Hosting

-GOV.UK is mirrored to two cloud providers:

-- Amazon S3: the static mirror is hosted in a bucket `govuk-<environment>-mirror` and the content is retrieved by the CDN using an API.
+GOV.UK is mirrored to Amazon S3.
+The static mirror is hosted in a bucket `govuk-<environment>-mirror` and the content is retrieved by the CDN using an API.
 This bucket is replicated to `govuk-<environment>-mirror-replica` in another AWS region.

-- Google GCS: the static mirror is hosted in a bucket `govuk-<environment>-mirror` and the content is retrieved by the CDN using an API.

 ## Access

-Access to the:

-1. Amazon S3 buckets are restricted to Fastly, Office and Pingdom IP addresses for read-only access and authenticated users in AWS web console.
+Access to the Amazon S3 buckets are restricted to Fastly, Office and Pingdom IP addresses for read-only access and authenticated users in AWS web console.

-1. Google GCS buckets are restricted by secret keys in `govuk-secrets` and authenticated users in Google GCP web console.

 ## Updates to the mirror